 |

-Rose GardenOn the opposite side of the walk from the smokehouse is a charming rose garden.
-Originally designed as a perennial garden, this space now features 17th century York and Lancaster roses and other English and heirloom roses, with accompanying flowering perennials.
+Rose GardenOn the opposite side of the walk from the tool house is a charming rose garden designed by Homsey to feature 17th century York and Lancaster roses.
+Today it also features other English and heirloom roses, with accompanying flowering perennials.
 At the end of the rose garden is a 'Homestead' elm.
 Before proceeding , take a moment to sit on the bench near the elm and reflect on how different these grounds looked in the 1700s.

 |

 Dutch Kitchen GardenWalk to the Dutch Kitchen Garden on the side of the Dutch House.
-This space was designed by Homsey as a knot garden: a formal garden laid out in a geometric pattern in a square frame, with paths in between plantings.
-Knot gardens with low boxwood hedges, like this garden, can also be called parterres.
+This space was designed by Wheelwright as a Colonial Revival knot garden: a formal garden laid out in a geometric pattern in a square frame, with paths in between plantings.
+Knot gardens with low boxwood hedges, like this garden, are also called parterres.
 Visit the nearby Amstel House Garden to see a parterre garden laid out in the shape of a butterfly.